Create Your First Check

 Open the web page you are testing in Chrome.
 Make sure the issue is visible on screen.

-Open Crosscheck and select Screenshot
+Open Crosscheck and pick a screenshot mode

-Annotate the capture
+Annotate the check

 Creating a screen recording

-- Current tab — Records only the active browser tab.
+- Current Tab — Records only the active browser tab.
 Best for web app bugs.

-Reproduce the bug
+Record and reproduce the bug

 Stop and trim